Château of Blois: King Louis XII

 At the beginning of the 16th century, King Louis XII initiated a reconstruction of the entrance of the main block and the creation of an Italian garden in terraced parterres where Victor Hugo Square stands today.

-This wing, of red brick and grey stone, forms the main entrance to a proper château, and features a statue of the mounted king above the entrance.
+This wing, of red brick and grey stone, forms the main entrance to the château proper, and features a statue of the king on horseback above the entrance.
 Although the style is principally Gothic, as the profiles of mouldings, the lobed arches and the pinnacles attest, there are elements of Renaissance architecture present, such as a small chandelier.

 King Francis I

 When Francis I became king in 1515, his wife Queen Claude had him refurbish Blois with the intention of moving from the Château d'Amboise to Blois.
 Francis initiated the construction of a new wing and created one of the period's most important libraries in the castle.
 After the death of his wife in 1524, he spent very little time at Blois and the massive library was moved to the royal Palace of Fontainebleau.
 It is this library that formed the royal library and the backbone of the Bibliothèque nationale de France.